Alice in Videoland: History

 In April 2015, after a nearly four-year hiatus, the band announced that their new single "Let Go" would be released in May, and their would-be fifth album Forever would be released sometime later in 2015.
 The album never materialized, but a second single, "Stand", was released later that year.

-In November of 2018, the band announced on their facebook page that they would be disbanding after playing a few final gigs in 2019, and that they would be releasing a limited edition Best of Alice in Videoland compilation on vinyl featuring two new songs.
-A new single "Souls on Fire" with b-side "Shocker" was released digitally on December 24, 2018.
+In November 2018, the band announced on their Facebook page that they would be disbanding after playing a few final gigs in 2019, and that they would be releasing a limited edition Best of Alice in Videoland compilation on vinyl featuring two new songs.
+A new single "Souls on Fire" with b-side "Shocker" was released digitally on 24 December 2018.

 After Alice in Videoland disbanded, Toril Lindqvist formed a new electronic band called Le Volt together with Magnus Norr of The Girl & The Robot.